PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/bcftools/index.rst

    :maxdepth: 1
    :caption: Contents:

-   bcftoolsannotate
+   bcftoolsAnnotate
-   bcftoolsnorm
+   bcftoolsNorm
    bcftoolsview

-*This page was auto-generated on 03/05/2019.
+*This page was auto-generated on 02/07/2019.
 Please do not directly alter the contents of this page.*